-How to Avoid Driver Privacy Concerns with Vehicle Tracking Software
+How to Avoid Driver Privacy Concerns With Vehicle Tracking Software

 Deploying vehicle tracking software can be a formidable undertaking for a fleet of any size.
 Along with organizing device installations and getting employees up to speed on how to use the system, the toughest part of the deployment can be introducing the technology to drivers who have privacy concerns with vehicle tracking software.
 Infringing on driver privacy is a major concern for many fleet managers and it is important to approach the subject in the right way to gain acceptance.
 Fleet Financial Magazine’s recent article, Tackling Fleet Driver Privacy Issues, addresses privacy concerns with vehicle tracking software and provides direction for fleet managers to avoid infringing on driver privacy during a deployment.
 Some of the recommendations in this article include being transparent with employees about implementation, injecting vehicle tracking into driver policies, and focusing on tracking vehicles, not the employees themselves.